Bob Crosby: Singer and bandleader

 There were reunions in the 1950s and 1960s.
+During that time there was a revival of interest in big band jazz, and Crosby worked for Disney studios and toured the midwest.

 Bob Haggart and Yank Lawson organized a band that combined dixieland and swing to try to carry on the legacy of Bob Crosby.
 From the late 1960s until the mid-1970s, the band was known as the World's Greatest Jazz Band, but when both became dissatisfied with the name they changed it to the Lawson-Haggart Jazz Band.
-During that time there was a revival of interest in big band jazz, and he worked for Disney studios and toured the midwest.